Generation of large-scale continuous-variable cluster states multiplexed both in time and frequency domains

 \section{Quantum computing based on the generated cluster states}

-On the one hand, the generated 1D dual-rail cluster states are necessary resources for MBQC, and can be used to achieve single-mode MBQC by applying the concatenation of teleportation-based input-coupling scheme, without erasing half or three fourths of the states\cite{menicucci(2011),yokoyama(2013)}.
+On the one hand, the generated 1D dual-rail cluster states are necessary resources for MBQC, and can be used to achieve single-mode MBQC by applying the concatenation of teleportation-based input-coupling scheme, and not have to erase a half or three fourths of the generated cluster states before using\cite{menicucci(2011),yokoyama(2013)}.
 A possible four-step quantum computing circuit utilizing this scheme is shown in Fig.7(a).
 The input state $\left | \psi_{in}\right \rangle$ and the signal mode $S_1$ (comes from NOPA at $t_1$ time) are coupled via BS1, then two observables $\hat{a}_{in}\left(\theta _{in}\right)$ and $\hat{a}_{S1} \left(\theta _{S1} \right)$ ($ \hat{a}\left ( \theta\right ) =\left ( \hat{x} \cos \theta +\hat{p}\sin \theta \right )$) can be measured, thus the first quantum teleportation is completed.
-After that, the idler mode $I_1$ becomes the new input state and couples with the signal mode $S_2$ on BS2, and the corresponding observables can be measured...... in the same way, by repeating couplings and measurement operations, all steps of the four-step teleportation can be completed, and all measured results can contribute to the final output state through the corresponding feedforward operator $\hat{X}$ and $\hat{Z}$, where $\hat{X}\left(s\right )=e^{-2is\hat{p}}$ and $\hat{Z}\left(s\right )=e^{2is\hat{x}}$ ($s$ is the measurement value) are the position and momentum displacement operators.
+After that, the idler mode $I_1$ becomes the new input state and is coupled with the signal mode $S_2$ on BS2, and the corresponding observables can be measured...... in the same way, by repeating couplings and measurement operations, all steps of the four-step teleportation can be completed, and all measured results can contribute to the final output state through the corresponding feedforward operator $\hat{X}$ and $\hat{Z}$, where $\hat{X}\left(s\right )=e^{-2is\hat{p}}$ and $\hat{Z}\left(s\right )=e^{2is\hat{x}}$ ($s$ is the measurement value) are the position and momentum displacement operators.
 The resulting output state $\left|\psi_{out}\right \rangle$ can be expressed as: